labSystemsDukeRBL/Hello-World/README.md

 It will chiefly contain LabArchives widgets.

 -This GitHub was created by: Nathan L. Lee, Lab Systems Analyst, Duke RBL.
-It is currently being managed by: Nathan L. Lee
+It is currently being managed by: Nathan L. Lee, Lab Systems Analyst, Duke RBL.